julianpeeters/avro-scala-macro-annotations/README.md

         val dataFileWriter = new DataFileWriter[B](datumWriter)

-        //Reading avros - no reflection
-        val schema = new DataFileReader(file, new GenericDatumReader[GenericRecord]).getSchema
-        val userDatumReader = new SpecificDatumReader[B](schema)
+        //Reading avros - no reflection allowed since Scala fields are always private val schema = new DataFileReader(file, new GenericDatumReader[GenericRecord]).getSchema val userDatumReader = new SpecificDatumReader[B](schema)
         val dataFileReader = new DataFileReader[B](file, userDatumReader)

 ####Please note:
-1) Seamlessly compatible with Scalding(reading/writing) and Spark(writing).
-However, since Scala fields are always private, standard Apache Avro's APIs are limited to only those constructors that do not rely on reflection to get the schema.
-Therefore one must use the no-argument constructor for `SpecificDatumWriter`, and provide an Avro `Schema` when constructing a `SpecificDatumReader` as in the example above.
+1) One must use the no-argument constructor for `SpecificDatumWriter` and provide an Avro `Schema` when constructing a `SpecificDatumReader`, as in the example above.
+Compatiblity with other Scala Avro APIs is limited to only those using constructors that do not rely on reflection to get the schema: Scalding is compatible, Spark is not.

 2) Fields must be `var`s in order to be compatible with the SpecificRecord API

-3) Works with Avro Primitives (`Int`, `Float`, `Long`, `Double`, `Boolean`, `String`, `Null`), Nullable fields (represented by Options), and Lists for Arrays.
+3) Works with the following Avro Primitives:
+`Int`
+`Float`
+`Long`
+`Double`
+`Boolean`
+`String`
+`Null`

+Nullable fields are represented by `Option[T]`, and Arrays by `List`.
 Map, Fixed, other collections besides List, and unions (beyond nullable fields) are not yet supported.

+4) A class that is doubly annotated with `@AvroTypeProvider` and `@AvroRecord` will automatically be updated with vars instead of vals

-4) Provide a `null` argument (e.g. `@AvroRecord(null)` ) to force the omission of a namespace in the generated schema.
-This must be done in order to read files with no namespace in the schema into records with a namespace in Scalding, Spark, or any other tool that avoids reflection on the record (i.e. not vanilla Avro).
+5) -*For Scalding Only- Provide a `null` argument (e.g. `@AvroRecord(null)` ) to force the omission of a namespace in the generated schema.
+This must be done in order to read files with no namespace in the schema into case classes.

-5) A class that is doubly annotated with `@AvroTypeProvider` and `@AvroRecord` will automatically be updated with vars instead of vals